Alex Sadkin

-Alex Sadkin (April 9, 1949 – July 25, 1987) was an American record producer, engineer, mixer and mastering engineer.
+Alex Sadkin (April 9, 1949 – July 23, 1987) was an American record producer, engineer, mixer and mastering engineer.

-Early Life
+Early life

-Sadkin grew up in Fort Lauderdale, Florida across the street from Bennett Elementary School, and played saxophone in Sunrise Junior High School and Fort Lauderdale High School.
+Sadkin grew up in Fort Lauderdale, Florida, and played saxophone in Sunrise Junior High School and Fort Lauderdale High School.
 Sadkin attended the University of Miami in Coral Gables for his first year of college as a biology major.
 He attended Florida State University in Tallahassee where he played bass guitar with childhood friends Lyle LaBarbera (rhythm guitar) and Jim Hendee (drums), and singer Phil Turk.
 He eventually received his Bachelor of Science degree in geology in 1971.
 He got his start in the music industry as a saxophonist for the Las Olas Brass in Fort Lauderdale.